 The collaborative creations they’ve made are rare, because collaborations with a brand only happen on a single occasion and are done with brands that are usually very different from their own.

 It seems as if Supreme has built their business model around making unique items by either collaborating with another brand or slapping their logo on something that is not a fashion item.
 For example:

 This item you see here is a collaboration piece between Louis Vuitton and Supreme.
-It’s an item both brands are not known for and both brands won’t make again anytime soon, making this occasion very rare and unique since there is only one piece.
+It’s a product both brands are not known for and won’t make again anytime soon, making this occasion very rare and unique since there is only one peoduct.

 One of their weirdest items is probably just a brick with their logo on it.
-It may seem like they are trolling, but people will acquire these rare items to show off their uniqueness and status.
+It may seem like they're trolling their audience, but people will acquire these rare items to show off their uniqueness and status.

-We call this rare rather than exclusive because a production limit is set at the beginning of the life cycle.
-Meaning the producer has set restrictions on the product supply.
+We call this rare rather than exclusive because a production limit is set at the beginning of the products' life cycle.
+Meaning, the producer has set restrictions on the product supply on purpose.
 The Wu-Tang Clan album is a prime example of this Rarity Scarcity.

 Wu-Tang Clan put a restriction on the product supply from the start, making that edition extremely rare.
 Buying a rare product has similar effects on individuals as exclusive products.
 People purchase products in an attempt to increase social status, reduce the feeling of powerlessness, and generate envy.

 Besides trying to find ways to make one’s peers jealous or envious, people also want to feel unique, which is not necessarily related to a high status.